Student Grants Guide

 - Does your proposal include personally identifiable information (PII), such as your name or your mentor’s name?
 You need to remove all PII to ensure blind review.

 - Have you answered all of the university compliance questions accurately?
-Be sure to check with your mentor if you don’t know how to respond, and use the Compliance Worksheet to prepare your answers.
+Be sure to check with your mentor if you don’t know how to respond, check out our Compliance page for additional information.